Posted on: September 29, 2020

 We are all going through some sort of change, and it might be more severe than others, but change is change, and we should embrace it!
 The season has taught me that change can be a good thing because it presents us with new opportunities, like Fusion’s Virtual Community Series!
 During this time, it is so important to focus on lessons learned and remind ourselves how far we have come.

-Business continuity and risk management are ever changing and require professionals to pivot at any moment and make decisions with as much information as you can get about the situation.
+Business continuity and risk management are ever-changing and require professionals to pivot at any moment and make decisions with as much information as they can get about the situation.
 Going virtual, where possible, is a must for organizations right now and is just one example of a necessary pivot to maintain operational and financial resilience.

 Below is a quote I’d like to leave our community members with.
 My hope is that these powerful words will give you motivation.
 We are going to be bigger, better, and stronger after the pandemic.

 “Strength does not come from winning.
 Your struggles develop your strengths.
 When you go through hardships and decide not to surrender, that is strength.” – Mahatma Gandhi

 We hope you and your families are safe and healthy.
 Please remember we are here to provide support and guidance during this very challenging time.